erlisasadiku/AI-ML/README.md

 ## Model Training and Evaluation
 - Logistic Regression (max_iter=1000)
 - Naive Bayes
-- Both models were trained on 75% of the dataset and evaluated on 25%.
+- Both models were trained on 75% of the dataset and evaluated on 25%
 - Evaluation metrics: accuracy, precision, recall, F1-score
-- Confusion matrices were plotted for both models.
+- Confusion matrices were plotted for both models

 ## Results
 | Model                | Accuracy |